jbock-java/zerobuilder/README.md

 * Change the order of arguments.
   It is possible to have multiple versions of the same factory method or constructor, with different argument order.
   The `@Goal(name = ...)` attribute can resolve the potential goal name conflict.
-* Give the steps an order that is different from the order of arguments, by using `@Step`.
+* Give the steps an order that is different from the order of arguments or setters, by using `@Step`.
   See examples [Employee.java](../master/examples/basic/src/main/java/net/zerobuilder/examples/beans/Employee.java) and [Spaghetti.java](../master/examples/basic/src/main/java/net/zerobuilder/examples/basic/Spaghetti.java).